cariosr/States-Joeynmt/README.md

 # States-Joeynmt
-Prior work, with the aim of extracting the hidden states from LSTM joey model.
-Then to used on the DQN approach.
+Prior work, with extracting the hidden states from LSTM joey model.
+And using it  on the DQN approach.

 # TODO:
-* It is not learning... debugg it.
+* Seems the Q net is not learning...
-* Check the rewards per step.
-Try others scores...
-* Select the higgest rewards on sampling.
 * Incorporate the final step of the algorith, the update of the seq2seq model.